feathersui/feathersui-website/docs/haxe-openfl/panel.md

 ---
-title: How to use the Feathers UI Panel component
+title: How to use the Panel component
 sidebar_label: Panel
 ---